FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - TEXT
      - Notes.

-A polyline that represents
+   * - **geom**

-**geom** LINESTRING the location of a cross sec-
+     - LINESTRING

-   tion.
+     - A polyline that represents the location of a cross section.

 wstime
 ^^^^^^